GibraltarSoftware/Loupe.Agent.Core/README.md

 ## What's In This Repository ##

 This is the repository for the Loupe Agent for .NET Core.
-The following deliverables live here:
+The following NuGet packages live here:

-* Loupe.Agent
-* Loupe.Core
-* Loupe.Extensions.Logging
+* Loupe.Agent.Core: The primary API to use for logging & metrics.
+* Loupe.Agent.Core.Extensibility: Contains some reused types and the configuration classes.
+* Loupe.Agent.Core.Internal: The internal implementation of Loupe, not typically used directly by client applications.
+* Loupe.Extensions.Logging: An implementation of Microsoft.Extensions.Logging.Abstractions to interface with common .NET Core libraries.

+Each of these packages maps to a single project in the repository.
+Other projects, primarily for unit testing, are not included in the packages.

 ## How To Build These Projects ##